shoui520/shoui520.github.io/docs/yomichan.md

 ## Bonus: Adding Forvo extra audio source

-You may encounter missing audio with the default Yomichan audio sources, adding [Forvo](https://ja.forvo.com/) will help fill in the gaps.
+You may encounter missing audio with the default Yomitan audio sources, adding [Forvo](https://ja.forvo.com/) will help fill in the gaps.

 Thanks to [jamesnicholas](https://github.com/jamesnicolas/yomichan-forvo-server) for this wonderful add-on!